NitorCreations/nversary/README.md

 ### Build

-To build the project run 'serverless package' in the project directory
+To build the project run `serverless package` in the project directory

 ### AWS Account